 Placing Columns in Tableau Reports

 Method 1: You can drag the State column from Dimensions region to Tableau Report region.
-From the below screenshot you can observe that, Row field is highlighted with blue color.
+From the below screenshot you can observe that Row field is highlighted with blue colour.

 Method 2: You can drag the State column from Dimensions region to Rows section.
-From the below screenshot you can observe that, Blue color down arrow is indicating the position of the State dimension.
+From the below screenshot you can observe that Blue colour down arrow is indicating the position of the State dimension.
 You can choose your own method

 Once you placed the State column, Tableau Report region will show the state name as shown below

 Next, We have to add any metric or numeric value to analyze and we can do it in two ways:

 Method 1: You can drag the Sales Measure from Measures Region to Text area in Marks region.
 From the below screenshot you can observe the Text area is highlighted.

 Method 2: You can drag the Sales Measure from Measures Region to tableau report region.
 From the below screenshot you can observe that Abc Row field border is highlighted with black solid colour and displays the Show me text.
 You can choose your own method